MooersLab/jupyterlabcctbxsnips/README.md

 The snippets in the **cctbxsnips+** library have a second copy of the code in a comment with the tab stops.
 Tab stops are marked as follows `${1:default value}`.
 Tab stops are sites of parameter values that may need to be edited to customize the snippet.
-In most text editors, you hit tab to advance to the next tab stop.
+In most text editors, you hit the tab button to advance to the next tab stop.
 **JupyterLab** does not yet support tab stops.

 Use the **cctbx+** library when you need guidance in editing a snippet.
 The content of the active part of the snippet is the same in both libraries.
-The commented code in the **cctbx+** snip library may annoy experienced users who do not need help with editing and who do not want the extra comments in their code.
+The commented code in the **cctbx+** snip library may annoy experienced users who do not need editing help and do not want the extra comments in their code.

 As an alternative to using **git**, you can download the repository as a zip file by clicking on the green **code** button above.
 However, **git** eases the updating of the libraries at a later time.
 You would navigate to the `multimenus_snippets/cctbx` folder and then enter `git pull` to update the library.
-This is far less painful than down downloading the library via as a zip file.
+This is far less painful than downloading the library via as a zip file.
 Repeat for `cctbx+`, if needed.
 Important!
 Navigate back to your home directory before running **JupyterLab** (e.g. `cd` or `cd ~/`).